NVIDIA/spark-rapids-ml/README.md

 Users can also use the _release_ version spark-rapids plugin as the dependency if it's already been released in public maven repositories, see [rapids-4-spark maven repository](https://mvnrepository.com/artifact/com.nvidia/rapids-4-spark) for release versions.
-In this case, users doesn't need to manually build and install spark-rapids plugin jar by themselves.
+In this case, users don't need to manually build and install spark-rapids plugin jar by themselves.
 Remember to replace the [dependency](https://github.com/NVIDIA/spark-rapids-ml/blob/branch-22.12/pom.xml#L94-L96) in pom file.